zhuminjie/OpenSeesPyDoc/src/TzSimple1.rst

    ===================================   ===========================================================================

 .. note::
    #.
 The argument tult is the ultimate capacity of the t-z material.
-Note that “t” or “tult” are shear stresses [force per unit area of pile surface] in common design equations, but are both loads for this uniaxialMaterial [i.e., shear stress times the tributary area of the pile].
+Note that "t" or "tult" are shear stresses [force per unit area of pile surface] in common design equations, but are both loads for this uniaxialMaterial [i.e., shear stress times the tributary area of the pile].

    #.
 Nonzero c values are used to represent radiation damping effects